TV Tango Search

 Plot Synopsis

-HIGH ON THE HOG: HOW AFRICAN AMERICAN CUISINE TRANSFORMED AMERICA is a four-part documentary that follows food writer Stephen Satterfield, as he embarks on a culinary journey alongside chefs, historians, and activists that celebrates the courage, artistry, and resourcefulness of the African American people.
-Netflix released all four one-hour episodes on Wednesday, May 26, 2021:
+HIGH ON THE HOG: HOW AFRICAN AMERICAN CUISINE TRANSFORMED AMERICA is a one-hour documentary that follows food writer Stephen Satterfield, as he embarks on a culinary journey alongside chefs, historians, and activists that celebrates the courage, artistry, and resourcefulness of the African American people.
+Netflix released all four one-hour episodes of the first season on Wednesday, May 26, 2021:

 "Our Roots": The hunt for African American food's roots goes to Benin, where okra and yam rule the market and pre-enslavement fish and corn plates reign at a table.